longhorn/website/content/docs/1.3.0/monitoring/prometheus-and-grafana-setup.md

           role: alert-rules
     ```

 1. To be able to view the web UI of the Prometheus server, expose it through a Service.
-A simple way to do this is to use a Service of type NodePort:
+A simple way to do this is to use a Service of type NodePort.

     ```yaml
     apiVersion: v1
     kind: Service
     metadata:
-      name: prometheus
+      name: prometheus-longhorn
-      namespace: monitoring
+      namespace: default
     spec:
       type: NodePort
       ports: